apache/spark/docs/streaming-programming-guide.md

 then besides these losses, all the past data that was received and replicated in memory will be lost.
 This will affect the results of the stateful transformations.

-To avoid this loss of past received data, Spark 1.2 introduces an experimental feature of _write ahead logs_ which saves the received data to fault-tolerant storage.
-With the [write ahead logs enabled](#deploying-applications) and reliable receivers, there is zero data loss and exactly-once semantics.
+To avoid this loss of past received data, Spark 1.2 introduced _write ahead logs_ which saves the received data to fault-tolerant storage.
+With the [write ahead logs enabled](#deploying-applications) and reliable receivers, there is zero data loss.
+In terms of semantics, it provides at-least once guarantee.

 The following table summarizes the semantics under failures: